 CTET Exam Analysis 2025: The Central Board of Secondary Education (CBSE) will soon conduct the CTET 2025 exam.
-The 21st edition of the Central Teacher Eligibility Test (CTET) will be organized offline in pen-and-paper mode.
-Candidates who took the exam shared the overall difficulty level of the CTET Paper 1 and Paper 2.
-As per the feedback, the CTET Paper 1 was easy to moderate and Paper 2 was moderate.
-The detailed CTET exam analysis and review are shared below based on the student's reactions and feedback.
-Shiksha.com reached out to the candidates at CTET exam centres to get their feedback on the difficulty level of the exam and the questions asked.
-The CTET 2025 paper analysis provided here also contains the section-wise topics.
+The 21st edition of the Central Teacher Eligibility Test (CTET) is expected to be held in December 2025 in pen-and-paper mode.
+The detailed CTET exam analysis and review will be shared below based on the students' reactions and feedback.
+Shiksha.com reaches out to the candidates at CTET exam centres to get their feedback on the difficulty level of the exam and the questions asked.
+The CTET 2025 paper analysis here contains the section-wise topics.
 Candidates can also check below the previous years' exam analysis and review for past editions.

 The CTET 2025 exam is organised offline in pen and paper mode.
 The CBSE conducts the CTET exam in two shifts on exam day in several CTET exam centres 2025 across India.
 Candidates preparing for the exam should check the detailed CTET exam analysis for Paper 1 and Paper 2 of the past years below.